jtclarkjr/discord-reasoning-bot/README.md

 ## OpenAI

 You will need to add a secret key to use and have access to reasoning models
+- Code uses o3 reasoning model but needs verified account or 4-5 tier
+- Tier 1-3 is reccommend to use o4‑mini reason model instead since it's the available option

 ## Discord